tymyrddin/blue-bbh/source/index.rst

 Bug bounty hunting
 ==============================================

-Preparing for participation in bug bounty programs.
-A bug bounty program is a crowd-sourced penetration testing program that rewards for finding security bugs and ways to exploit them.
-For researchers or cybersecurity professionals, a great way to test skills on a variety of targets and get paid well in case of finding some security vulnerabilities.
+Preparing for participation in bug bounty programs, crowd-sourced penetration testing programs that reward finding security bugs and ways to exploit them.
+A great way to test skills on a variety of targets and get paid in case of finding some security vulnerabilities.

 ----